Skip to main content

 5. Read the medication guide

-Before taking the first dose of Rybelsus, read the drug information included in the medication guide to become familiar with the side effects and what to do in case problems arise.
+Before taking the first dose of Rybelsus, read the drug information included in the medication guide in order to become familiar with the side effects and what to do in case problems arise.

 6. Eat modestly